scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 SCION paths represent a sequence of ASes and inter-AS links; each with possibly different MTUs.
 As a result, the path MTU is the minimum of the MTUs of each inter-AS link and intra-AS networks it traverses.
 Such MTU information is disseminated during path construction:

-* The MTU of the first and last ASes (represented by the MTU field of the corresponding [AS Entries](#ase-sign))
+* The MTU of each intra-AS network traversed (represented by the MTU field of the corresponding [AS Entries](#ase-sign))
 * The MTU of each inter-AS link or peering link (indicated by the ingress_mtu field of each [](#hopentry) or the peer_mtu field of each [](#peerentry) used)
-* The MTU of any intra-AS network traversed if the ingress and egress interfaces of a hop exist on two different border routers

-It is then made available to endpoints during the path lookup process.

-Regarding the later point: A SCION endpoint using a path segment has no means of knowing whether a given hop implies traversing the corresponding AS' internal network or not, nor whether a possibly larger MTU applies.
-In addition, SCION control plane implementations are NOT REQUIRED to account for this in the hop's `ingress_mtu` field.
-As a result, a SCION endpoint looking up a path MUST assume that all hops are additionally constrained by the internal network MTU of each AS traversed.
+Such information is then made available to endpoints during the path lookup process (See [](#lookup)).
+SCION endpoints are oblivious to the topology of intermediate ASes, therefore when looking up a path they MUST assume that all hops are constrained by the intra-AS MTU of each AS traversed.

-This could be optimized if the control plane implementations made the hop's ingress_mtu field no greater than the MTU of the path between the two border routers involved in that hop.
-However existing implementations have not historically done this.

 # Path Lookup {#lookup}